Alphonse Puthren

-Alphonse Puthren is an Indian film director, producer, actor, editor, writer, and ad film maker.
+Alphonse Puthren is an Indian film director, film producer, actor, editor, screenwriter and ad film maker.
 He works mainly in the Malayalam Cinema.
-He made his directional debut with the critically acclaimed Malayalam - Tamil bilingual suspense-thriller Neram (2013).
+He made his directorial debut with the critically acclaimed Malayalam - Tamil bilingual suspense-thriller Neram (2013).
 His second film was the sensational blockbuster coming-of-age romantic film Premam (2015).
-After 7 years, he came back with his new film titled Gold starring Prithviraj Sukumaran and Nayanthara in the lead roles.
+After 7 years, he came back with Gold starring Prithviraj Sukumaran and Nayanthara in the lead roles.

 Early and personal life

-Alphonse Puthren was born in Aluva, Kerala, to Daisy Chacko and Puthren Paul.
-He attended schools including Mount Tabor School Kalamassery, St. Aloysius High School Paravur and higher secondary from Amrita Vidyalayam.
+Alphonse Puthren was born in Aluva, Kerala to Daisy Chacko and Puthren Paul of the Manjooran house.
+He attended schools including Mount Tabor School Kalamassery, St. Aloysius High School North Paravur and higher secondary from Amrita Vidyalayam.
 He did his Bachelor of Computer Application (BCA) from MES College Marampally, Aluva and later moved on to Chennai, earning a diploma in film making from S. A. E. College, Chennai.

 Alphonse is married to Aleena Mary Anthony since 26 August 2015.
 She is the daughter of popular film producer Alwyn Anthony, who is the owner of Ananya Films.
 They have a son Ethan (born 2016) and daughter Aina (born 2018).